 Attention deficit hyperactivity disorder, or ADHD, is a commonly diagnosed childhood problem.
-ADHD is characterized by consistent demonstration of the following traits: decreased attention span, impulsive behavior, and excessive fidgeting or other nondirected motor activity.
+ADHD is characterized by consistent demonstration of the following traits: decreased attention span, impulsive behavior and excessive fidgeting or other nondirected motor activity.
 All children, including children with Down syndrome, display these traits from time to time.
-But the child with Down syndrome may exhibit these traits more often than other children his age.
+But a child with Down syndrome may exhibit these traits more often than other children his or her age.

 How Common Is ADD in Children With Down Syndrome?

 The frequency of ADHD in children with Down syndrome is not known with certainty.
-However, ADHD-like symptoms are more common in young children with Down syndrome compared to children from the general population.
+However, ADHD-like symptoms are more common in young children with Down syndrome than they are in children from the general population.
 Compounding symptoms such as stereotypy (repetitiveness), anxiety or extreme irritability in the presence of ADHD-like symptoms may indicate another disorder such as autism, bipolar disorder or obsessive compulsive disorder.